7 tips for talking to your child’s teacher about sensory processing issues

 sensory processing issues

-When your child has sensory processing issues, it’s important to talk with his teacher about how they affect him.
-Knowing exactly what your child struggles with allows the teacher to find ways to help him be successful in the classroom.
+, it’s important to talk with their teacher about how this affects them.
+Knowing exactly what your kids struggle with allows the teacher to find ways to help them be successful in the classroom.
 Here are tips for explaining sensory processing issues to teachers.

 1. Meet with the teacher early in the school year.

 The ideal time to talk about your child’s issues is either right before or right after school begins.
 Meeting early makes the teacher aware of

 Even if it’s later in the school year, don’t hesitate to request a meeting.
 Sharing information is important no matter when you do it.

-2. Ask for the teacher’s perspective.
+2. Ask for the teachers’ perspective.

 4. Share strategies that work for your child.

 and in the classroom.
-Perhaps you have a system worked out with your child that helps him cope with clothing issues.
+Perhaps you have a system worked out that helps your child cope with clothing issues.
 Maybe you worked with last year’s teacher on strategies to help your child deal with school assemblies.
 Or maybe having information ahead of time

-5. Discuss his strengths and interests, too.
+5. Discuss their strengths and interests, too.

 to share with the teacher.
 It’s a great way to share information about your child’s strengths and challenges.